 How do I burp my baby?

-- Hold your baby against your chest or shoulder: Support your baby's bottom with one hand.
-Use your other hand to gently pat or rub your baby's back.
+- Hold your baby against your chest or shoulder.
+Support your baby's bottom with one hand.
+Use your other hand to gently pat or rub his back.

 - Sit your baby upright on your lap.
 Use one hand to support his or her chest and head.
 Use the other hand to pat or rub his or her back.